Debunking The Myths Of Becoming a Private Pay Therapist

 Private pay is different from private practice.
 Private practice is when you work for yourself.
 Private pay is the method in which you receive payment for services.

 With private pay, you can set your own fees, and collect the fees the same day directly from your client.
-This means you’re not waiting potentially weeks to receive reimbursement from the insurance company or completing additional paperwork.
+This means you don't have to wait days or weeks to receive reimbursements from the insurance company.
+It also saves you from completing more paperwork.

 Debunking Popular Private Pay Therapist Myths

-Oftentimes when these come to light, they’re due to misunderstandings, prejudices, or outdated information.
-Unfortunately, these also play into some of the negatively viewed aspects of private pay.
+Oftentimes myths are due to misunderstandings, prejudices, or outdated information.
+Unfortunately, these play into some of the negatively viewed aspects of private pay.

-In truth, a private pay business model is a great option, and when compared to an insurance panel – it can offer just as many, or more benefits.
+In truth, a private pay business model is a great option.
+When compared to an insurance panel – it can offer as many, or more benefits.

-There’s no right or wrong direction for your practice will go in – both work well, and the choice is up to you.
+There’s no right or wrong direction for your practice to go in – both work well, and the choice is up to you.

-We’re all about making informed decisions, so here are some popular myths about private pay that we’ll clear up for you.
+We’re all about making informed decisions, so let's clear up some popular myths about private pay.

 Myth 1: It’s Near-impossible To Grow Your Private Pay Therapist Income Without Insurance Panels Funneling Your Clients

-Truth: It’s harder compared to working with insurance panels — but definitely not impossible.
+Truth: It’s harder compared to working with insurance panels, but not impossible.

-Solution: Utilize digital and online marketing, leverage your networks, referrals, website, and more to attract more clients.
+Solution: Use digital and online marketing.
+Leverage your network, referrals, website, and more to attract more clients.

 This is one of those myths that is rooted in some truth, but ended up becoming a bit over exaggerated.
-Finding clients and getting referrals is certainly a challenge of running any private practice.
-When you decide to go the private pay route, there aren’t insurance panels sending you clients, so you don’t sit back and wait for them to come to you.
+Finding clients and getting referrals is a challenge of running any private practice.
+When you decide to go the private pay route, there aren’t insurance panels sending you clients.
+You don’t get to sit back and wait for them to come to you.

-Thanks to the internet and social media, it’s become a lot easier to market yourself in order to fill your caseload.
+Thanks to the internet and social media, it’s become a lot easier to market yourself to fill your caseload.

 Here are a few ideas to get you started:

 Once you’ve got a few clients in the door, don’t be afraid to take the initiative and ask them for referrals.
-If they are coming in and paying privately, they likely have friends, co-workers or family members that can do the same.
-Other therapy colleagues, and acquaintances are great for this as well, and would likely appreciate it if you returned the favor by referring clients their way.
+If they are paying privately, they likely have friends, co-workers or family members that can do the same.
+Other therapy colleagues, and acquaintances are great for this as well.
+They will appreciate it if you return the favor by referring clients their way.

 Myth 2: Private Pay Therapists Can’t Serve Low-Income Individuals

-Truth: Some individuals may not be able to pay, especially the full fee upfront, but this doesn’t mean that you can’t see them as clients.
+Truth: Some individuals may not be able to pay, especially the full fee upfront.
+This doesn’t mean that you can’t see them as clients.

-Since you’re in charge of your own rates, you can choose to set more affordable rates to help lower-income individuals afford therapy.
-A sliding scale fee is one way of making your services more accessible.
+Since you’re in charge of your own rates, you can choose to set more affordable rates for those in need.
+Lower-income individuals also seek out therapy.
+A sliding scale fee is one way of making it more accessible to them.

 Sliding scale means that your fee per session isn’t always the same.
 With this setup, you can offer a rate within a suggested range you’ll take based on your client’s ability to pay that day.
-You can still charge your regular fees to those that can afford the sessions, and be more flexible with those that might be in tighter financial situations.
+You can still charge your regular fees to those that can afford the sessions.
+It's about being more flexible with those that might be in tighter financial situations.

-New clients can be offered a sliding scale right away, or it can even be implemented later on if they go through a life change affecting their financial situation.
+New clients can be offered a sliding scale right away if they demonstrate the need.
+It can even be implemented later if they go through a life change affecting their financial situation.

 • Helps more people in need of mental health care